eficode-academy/helm-katas/helm-chart-with-parameters.md

         ...
 ```

+Install the release to your cluster in order to verify that the image and tag used are rendered correct.

+- `helm install sentences sentence-app/ --set sentences.replicas=2 --set sentences.repository=releasepraqma/sentence --set sentences.tag=latest`
+- Verify that the deployment is healthy with `kubectl get deployments`

 You can try a few different values for the repository and tag if you want.

 **Create values file**